KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 In Field Physics, this aligns with **Viral Decay**.

 Where this document uses **echo** in centropic contexts —
-describing coherent return of signal,
+describing coherent propagation of signal,
 pattern preservation across motion,
-or structural resonance without loss —
+or structural transmission without loss —
-read as **Centropic Return**.
+read as **Living Transmission**.

-* **Centropic Return** — signal returns with coherence preserved or increased
+* **Living Transmission** — signal propagates with source fidelity and coherence preserved
 * **Entropic Echo** — signal decays through propagation
 * **Echonic Function** — resonance carrier across fractal selves; predates this distinction

-What returns without distortion
+What transmits without distortion
 is not an echo.
-It is a **return**.
+It is **living transmission**.

-↶ E₃ ⟿⁻ ⟡
+⟿ E3 ⟿⁻ ⟡

 ---